Emilia Fox: Career

-In 2007, Fox was reunited with her Rebecca co-star Charles Dance when they starred together in the ITV1 mini-series Fallen Angel, Fox played a serial killer, Rosie Byfield, with Dance appearing as her father.
+In 2007, Fox was reunited with her Rebecca co-star Charles Dance when they starred together in the ITV1 mini-series Fallen Angel; Fox played a serial killer, Rosie Byfield, with Dance appearing as her father.
 The rewind format in which the show was shot traced the development of the killer streak of Fox's character.
 Fox and Dance had previously both appeared in ITV1's Henry VIII, but Dance's role as the Duke of Buckingham was limited, as his character was arrested for treason less than fifteen minutes into the first half, while Fox's scenes as the doomed third Queen Jane Seymour dominated the first half of the second episode.
 In the 2008 English language DVD re-release of the cult 2006 Norwegian animated film Free Jimmy, Fox voiced the character of "Bettina".
 The dialogue was written by Simon Pegg; other actors included Pegg himself and Woody Harrelson.
 Emilia Fox narrates the popular children's book We're Going on a Bear Hunt (by Michael Rosen and Helen Oxenbury) with Kevin Whately in a special edition book and DVD set.
 She appeared as Morgause in the second series of BBC's Merlin in 2009.
 She returned for the third and fourth series.
 The same year, she portrayed Queen Elizabeth II in the Channel 4 documentary The Queen.

-She narrated the Doctor Who character Lady Winters in the Doctor Who Adventure Game, The Gunpowder Plot, (2011).
-She had previously played Berenice in the Eighth Doctor audio drama Nevermore.
+She narrated the Doctor Who character Lady Winters in the Doctor Who Adventure Game, "The Gunpowder Plot", (2011).
+She had previously played Berenice in the Eighth Doctor audio drama "Nevermore'".

 In 2015, she appeared as Julia Swetlove in the BBC's dramatisation of J. K. Rowling's book The Casual Vacancy.
 The following year, she appeared in series 2 of The Tunnel as Vanessa Hamilton.

 In 2016–18 she starred as Sam Vincent in Delicious, a Sky television drama.
-Silent Witness, in which Fox stars, resumed on BBC1 in January 2018.
+Silent Witness, in which Fox stars, resumed on BBC One in January 2018.

 In 2019, Fox co-presented the BBC documentary Jack the Ripper – The Case Reopened, alongside criminologist David Wilson.
 In 2021, Fox and Wilson teamed up to present a full series of documentaries looking at cold cases, titled In the Footsteps of Killers.
-The second series aired in January 2023.
-The third in 2025.
+The second series aired in January 2023, and the third in 2025.